mildannerofc/Sonic1UnGit-S2LevelSelect/README.md

 ### Files
 * Completely merged _incObj folder with sonic1.asm
 * Completely merged _inc folder with sonic1.asm (this is technically diverting from the Hivebrain 2005 style, but I never understood the arbitrary extraction of those files anyway)
-* Removed various junk files, including project files for community tools (if you really need them, just download them yourself ffs)
+* Removed various junk files, including most project files for community tools (except for SonLVL and SonPLN, courtesy of Speems)
 * Collapsed all revision conditionals to always use JP rev01
 * Re-extracted title card mappings (out of all the things to re-include, why the hell would you do it for the title cards???)
 * Removed most unused files